 Definitions of Sinter Bonding and Sinter Brazing

 Let’s start with a basic definition of sintering.
-Sintering is a post-compaction process that uses high-temperature heat-treatment to fuse the powder together.
+Sintering is a post-compaction process that uses high-temperature heat treatment to fuse the powder together.
 This forms a solid mass - but not one so hot that it melts.
 This heat treatment grants your metal strength and hardiness.

 Now let’s get more specific.
-Sinter bonding is the process in which you place two separately compacted components together that bond during sintering.
+Sinter bonding is the process in which you place two separately compacted components together to bond during sintering.
 This causes the two pieces to join together.
 Sinter bonding can create a composite structure with unique materials on both the outer diameter and interior diameter of the assembly that can enhance properties like conductivity and others we’ll detail below.